Sunshine, Moonlight: Singles

 The album's lead single "Funk It Up" was released in the United States in August 1995.
 A music video was shot for the single.
 On October 21, 1995, Kubota released a maxi-single EP "Funk It Up / Nice & EZ".
 The singles charted at number ninety-one on the Oricon Singles chart.

 In June 1996, the second single "Just the Two of Us", a duet with Caron Wheeler, was also released in the United States.
 Kubota and Wheeler shot a music video for their rendition of the song.
 The single charted at number thirty on the Oricon Singles chart.

 Tours

 In 1996, Kubota began the Oyeees!
 Tour.
 The tour was to promote the albums "Bumpin' Voyage", "Sunshine, Moonlight", and "La La La Love Thang".
 This was Kubota's first nationwide tour, which lasted for the remainder of 1996.
 During his performance at Yoyogi Daiichi Taiikukan in 1996, the show was filmed and released on VHS and DVD on March 1, 1997.

+Chart performance

+The album peaked number one on the Oricon Albums chart and sold over a half of million units.